-The Management of the parent company anticipate that the application of these amendments may have an impact on the financial statements in future periods.
+The management of the entity anticipate that the application of these amendments may have an impact on the financial statements in future periods.

 Amendments to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosures-Supplier Finance Arrangements.